pcrunn/thealtening-python/README.md

 # thealtening-python
-You will need an API key to run this. (edit Python file to add your API key) The BAT provided whenever ran will run the Python script, then save the results to a txt file.
+You will need an API key to run this. (edit Python file to add your API key) The BAT provided will run the Python script 10 times, and will output the result to a txt file